 There are so many things to love about being connected, but the internet is also being misused and abused every day.

-Violence against children is inevitable, and we need to take action to #ENDViolence now.
+Violence against children can be stopped, and we need to take action to #ENDViolence now.

 How do we make the internet a safer place for all of us?

 Be kind online